Okay. So what can you do with a degree in mathematics? Actually, just about anything. No really, we mean it.

 degree.

 Applied Mathematics -- Often this means working on problems in physics, chemistry, geology, and engineering from a mathematical perspective.
 There are seemingly endless possibilities, ranging from being a climate analyst who models long-term changes in global weather to working as a forensic analyst who investigates data collected at crime scenes to being a population ecologist who works to prevent species from becoming endangered.
 For more info, check the Society for Industrial and Applied Mathematics' career site, especially their pages on Thinking of a Career in Applied Mathematics?.
 Most government jobs, such as with Sandia, Argonne, or Oak Ridge National Labs, NASA, or the Jet Propulsion Lab, NIST, or the Dept. of Agriculture are within applied mathematics.
 Some positions at the National Security Agency are applied mathematics and some are pure mathematics.
-Here's a report from a 1998 workshop on how mathematics is used in industry.
 Courses in mathematical modeling are helpful in preparing for a career in applied mathematics.

 Biomathematics -- The application of mathematics in the health sciences.
-It's an up-and-coming field, and has been a big trend within mathematics in recent years.
-The Society for Mathematical Biology lists undergraduate and graduate programs.
+It's an up-and-coming field, and has been a big trend within mathematics in recent years; it even has its own professional organization.
 Biomathematics includes bioinformatics, a sort of cs/math/biology hybrid field.
 The Bioinformatics Organization has job listings in bioinformatics.
 There's plenty of information at colorbasepair.

 Biostatistics -- The application of statistics in the health sciences.
-Here are the ASA and UIowa and UWash biostatistics careers pages.
+Here are the ASA and Ohio State and UWash and George Washington biostatistics careers pages.

 Computer Science -- This is a field on its own, with lots of research subfields that are almost indistinguishable from mathematics.
 One of the mathiest practical parts is graphics and animation.
 Here, a great example is Pixar, where employees publish research papers involving things like using differential equations to make sure animated clothing doesn't intersect itself.
 Another especially mathy part is the cryptography involved in network security; think e-commerce and mathematical algorithms like RSA and Rijndael.
 Here's a detailed overview of cryptography for networks from Gary Kessler.
 A high level of mathematical ability and background is needed.
 Consider a double major.